Eugene O'Neill NHS Reduces Days Open

 How do I visit the site?

 Due to the location of the park, all visitors are transported to the site on a National Park Service shuttle.
-The park is open year-round, Wednesday through Sunday.
-Guided tours are offered on Wednesdays, Thursdays, Fridays and Sundays at either 10:00 am or 2:00 pm by advance reservation only.
+The park is open Friday through Sunday.
+Guided tours are offered on Fridays and Sundays at either 10:00 am or 2:00 pm by advance reservation only.
 Self-guided tours are offered on "Saturdays Without Reservations" with shuttle pick ups at 10:00 am, 12:00 pm or 2:00 pm.
 All shuttles depart from the Museum of the San Ramon Valley in downtown Danville.

 Is there a fee for the tour or the shuttle?

 No. Both the tour and shuttle are free.

 Who is Eugene O’Neill?

 Eugene O’Neill is one of America’s most prominent playwrights.
 He won four Pulitzer Prizes and the Nobel Prize for Literature for his playwriting.
 He is often thought of as the father of modern American drama for the new, uniquely American style of tragedy he created.
 Eugene wrote what he considered, and what many critics consider, his best works at Tao House.

 What is Tao House?